joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 title: Mathematical Overview
 ---

-## Mathematical Overview
+# Mathematical Foundations of Video Stabilization

-This document provides a mathematical overview of the core concepts underlying the video stabilization system.
-It explains how camera motion is modeled and estimated using homography and more specifically rigid (Euclidean) transformations, and describes the decomposition of these transformations into fundamental geometric parameters.
+This document provides a mathematical overview of the core concepts underlying a video stabilization system ("stabilizer").
+It explains how camera motion is modeled and estimated using homographies and more specifically rigid (Euclidean) transformations, and describes the decomposition of these transformations into fundamental geometric parameters.
 Understanding these principles is essential for grasping how the stabilizer separates and selectively suppresses different types of camera movement.

 > **Note:** The following mathematical overview assumes that the reader is familiar with fundamental concepts in **Linear Algebra** (such as matrices, determinants, and matrix factorizations) and **Projective Geometry** (including homogeneous coordinates, projective transformations, and the geometric interpretation of homographies).
 A solid grasp of these topics is essential for understanding the derivations and parameterizations presented below.

-### Homography Decomposition into fundamental parameters
+## Homography Decomposition into fundamental parameters
 The homography matrix is a central mathematical tool for modeling the geometric relationship between two images or views of an approximately planar scene(*) related by camera motion.
 To better understand and manipulate the effects of camera movement, it is useful to decompose the